 - Oklahoma collects less per person than the national average from all revenue sources except selective sales taxes (taxes on specific goods such as tobacco and alcohol) and other revenue, including fines, lottery and many other small sources, where we are above the average.

-- A fee paid by users of a government service that is based on the unit... collections help pay for services that benefit some citizens and businesses more than others.
+- User charge collections help pay for services that benefit some citizens and businesses more than others.
 Higher education tuition, charges by state and local hospitals, and local charges for sewerage and solid waste are the largest user charges.

 - The $7.7 billion in federal funds that flow to Oklahoma are essential to maintaining basic public services.
 More than one-third of federal funds are for health and social services.

-- For Oklahoma’s local governments, Revenue one government receives from another.
-Includes grants, over which the giving government maintains control... from state and federal governments is the largest source of funding, followed by user charges and property taxes.
+- For Oklahoma’s local governments, intergovernmental revenue from state and federal governments is the largest source of funding, followed by user charges and property taxes.